George Peabody: Biography

 In the 1840s, the state of Maryland defaulted on its debt and Peabody, having marketed about half of Maryland's securities to individual investors in Europe, became persona non grata around London.
 The Times of London noted that while Peabody was an "American gentleman of the most unblemished character", the Reform Club had blackballed him for being a citizen of a country that reneged on its debts.
 At first, Peabody sent letters to scold Baltimore friends about the need for the state to resume interest payment and rewarded reporters with small gratuities for favourable articles about the state.

 At last, in 1845 he conspired with Barings to push Maryland into resuming payment by setting up a political slush fund to spread propaganda for debt resumption and elect legislators who would placate their investors.
-By means of a secret account, the two firms transferred a thousand sterling to Baltimore and even bribed Daniel Webster, the orator and statesman, to make speeches for debt repayment.
+By means of a secret account, the two firms transferred a thousand pounds sterling to Baltimore and even bribed Daniel Webster, the orator and statesman, to make speeches for debt repayment.
 Their attempts were successful: pro-resumption Whigs were elected and London bankers started to receive payments.
 Barings duplicated the same tactics in Pennsylvania.
 Florida and Mississippi were the most persistent debtors and as such were excluded from Peabody's later philanthropies.

 Although Peabody was briefly engaged in 1838 (and later allegedly had a mistress in Brighton, England, who bore him a daughter), he never married.
 Ron Chernow describes him as "homely", with "a rumpled face ... knobby chin, bulbous nose, side whiskers, and heavy-lidded eyes."